 You will receive proof of the declaration (annex 18 - Attestation of departure) and you will keep your residence card.

-If you do not report the temporary absence and you cannot be found at your main place of residence during an inspection, the municipality must remove you from the aliens register.
+If you do not report your temporary absence and upon inspection we do not find you at your address, the municipality must delete you from the foreigners' register.

-The deletion makes the residence card invalid and you can lose the right of residence.
+This deletion makes the residence card invalid and you may lose the right of residence.

 Fedasil is responsible for the voluntary return programme.
 The International Organisation for Migration (IOM) organises the return flight or return journey.
 In certain situations, IOM and Caritas International provide post-arrival assistance.
 The migrant does not have to pay anything.
 Fedasil pays for the plane or bus ticket and transport to the airport or station.

 For information, the migrant or aid worker can also contact the voluntary return operation of the City of Ghent.
 This operation comprises two sections: the 'Tussenverdieping' as an emergency reception centre and a knowledge and expertise centre on voluntary return.

 The 'Tussenverdieping' offers temporary, conditional and limited emergency accommodation and guidance to candidates for voluntary return, while waiting for the departure date.
 A maximum of 10 places are available.
 Conditions for reception are both the declaration of intention to return to the country of origin signed at the Fedasil return desk and the lack of another reception option.

 The reception is limited in duration (max.
 3 months) and runs in cooperation with Fedasil.